sagemath/trac_to_gh/Issue 2367.md

 # Issue 2367: [with patch, needs review] Extend invariant_generators to the case of Matrix Groups over number fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2367

 Original creator: SimonKing